The Sadistic Master Painter Encounters The Masochistic Saint:

 To complete this astrological climate of Saturnine adventure, when the findings were officially reported on June 11th and June 16th, 2010 Jupiter and Uranus were positioned in the Heavens at the first degree of Aries, or in astrological terms, both planets were placed at the “Cardinal Point” of Aries.
 When a planet(s) is positioned at a cardinal point, it is an indication of notoriety or creates an environment worthy of drawing the attention of society at large.

-In the spring of 2010 both Jupiter and Uranus were positioned at a cardinal point in the sign associated with the physical body, Aries and their energies shed light on society’s limited knowledge regarding the cause of death of two notoriously famous figures in Italian history – the young Nun revered for her Mystic Poverty and gifts of Prophecy, Saint Rose of Viterbo, and an artist considered to be one of the most influential oil painters of all time, whose work displayed his mastery of lighting and extreme detail, Caravaggio.
+In the spring of 2010 both Jupiter and Uranus were positioned at a cardinal point in the sign associated with the physical body, Aries and their energies shed light on society’s limited knowledge regarding the cause of death of two notoriously famous figures in Italian history – the young Nun revered for her Mystic Poverty and imbued by her gifts of Prophecy, Saint Rose of Viterbo, and an artist considered to be one of the most influential oil painters of all time, whose work displayed his mastery of lighting and extreme detail, Caravaggio.

 To cram both venerated historical figures’ lives to just a few sentences: